JadlionHD/wassap-bot/README.md

  - and make sure to scan the qrcode to launch the bot!

 # Contribution
-We allowing any pull request that you made! but we must reveiew it first.
+We allowing any pull request that you made! but we must review it first.

 # License
 MIT